-The power option
+The power settings option

-This option is available for all UPS models.
+This option is available for all UPS models except the MGE Galaxy 300 and MGE Galaxy 7000.

 The available settings differ based on the UPS model.
 For detailed information about fields and values available through the power option and specific to your UPS model, see the online help.